Leghorn chicken

-The Leghorn (/ˈlɛɡhɔrn/ LEG-horn, /lɛˈɡɔrn/ leg-ORN; livorno or livornese) is an Italian breed of chicken originating in Tuscany, in central Italy.
-Birds were exported to North America in about 1828 from the Tuscan port city of Livorno, on the Tuscan coast.
+The Leghorn, Livorno or Livornese, is an Italian breed of chicken originating in Tuscany, in central Italy.
+Birds were exported to North America in about 1828 from the port city of Livorno, on the Tuscan coast.
 They were initially called "Italians", but by 1865 the breed was known as "Leghorn", the traditional English name of the city.
 The breed was introduced to Britain from the United States in 1870.
 White Leghorns are commonly used as layer chickens in many countries of the world.
 Other colour varieties are less common.

 History

 The origins of the Leghorn are not clear; it appears to derive from light breeds originating in rural Tuscany.
 The name comes from Leghorn, the traditional anglicisation of Livorno, the Tuscan port from which the first birds were exported to North America.
 The date of the earliest exports is variously reported as 1828, "about 1830" and 1852.
 The birds were initially known as "Italians"; they were first referred to as "Leghorns" in 1865, in Worcester, Massachusetts.

-The Leghorn was included in the The Standard of Excellence as adopted by the American Poultry Society of A.M.
+The Leghorn was included in The Standard of Excellence as adopted by the American Poultry Society of A.M.
 Halsted in 1867 in two colours: white (both single- and rose-combed) and Dominique.
 Three colours – black, white and brown (light and dark) – were included in the American Standard of Perfection in 1874.
 Rose-combed light and dark brown were added in 1883, and rose-combed white in 1886.
 Single-combed buff and silver followed in 1894, and red, black-tailed red, and Columbian in 1929.
 In 1981 rose-combed black, buff, silver, and golden duckwing were added.

 Some white Leghorns that had won first prize at the 1868 New York Show were imported to Britain in 1870, and brown birds from 1872; some were later re-exported to Italy.
 These birds were small, not exceeding 1.6 kg in weight; weight was increased by cross-breeding with Minorca and Malay stock.
 Pyle Leghorns were bred in Britain in the 1880s; gold and silver duckwings originated there a few years later, from crosses with Phoenix or Japanese Yokohama birds.
 Buff Leghorns were seen in Denmark in 1885, and in England in 1888.